WTBL-CD

-WTBL-CD was a class A television station in Lenoir, North Carolina.
-It broadcast over-the-air on channel 49, and on cable channel 13 in the Lenoir area.
-It was an independent station with some programming from The Cowboy Channel.
-WTBL-CD was last owned by OTA Broadcasting, LLC, a company controlled by Michael Dell's MSD Capital.
+WTBL-CD (channel 49) was a Class A television station in Lenoir, North Carolina, United States.
+It was primarily programmed as an independent station with some shows from FamilyNet.
+WTBL-CD was last owned by OTA Broadcasting, a company controlled by Michael Dell's MSD Capital.
+On cable, the station was carried on channel 13 in the Lenoir area.
 WLNN-CD in Boone provided its newscasts and other local programming for the station, and broadcast full-time on WTBL-CD's second digital subchannel.